ManoharNaidu/Movie_API_MongoDB/README.md

 The following API endpoints are available:

+- `GET /`: To have detailed API Documentation.
-- `GET /movies`: Get a list of all movies.
+- `GET /api/getAllMovies`: Get a list of all movies.
+- `GET /api/getAMovie/:movie_name`: Get a movie named movie_name.
-- `POST /movies`: Create a new movie.
+- `POST /api/addMovie`: Create a new movie.
-- `PUT /movies/:id`: Update an existing movie.
+- `PUT /api/updateMovie/"movie_name` : Update a movie.
-- `DELETE /movies/:id`: Delete a movie.
+- `DELETE /movies/:movie_name`: Delete a movie.

-For detailed information on how to use each endpoint, please refer to the [](http://localhost:/4000) after starting the server

 ## Contributing